 You’ll find a 19th century copy of Michelangelo’s David, Donatello’s Marzocco and Judith and Holofernes, Giambologna’s equestrian statue of Cosimo I, and the Ammannati’s giant Neptune Fountain.
 These are museum quality pieces that you can see for free.

 8. Sculptures of the Loggia dei Lanza

 The most notable sculptures in the loggia are Cellini’s sublime Perseus and Giambologna’s complex spiraling Rape of the Sabine.
-The latter is Giambologna’s defining masterpiece and likely the most famous Mannerist (late Renaissance) sculpture in existance.
+The latter is Giambologna’s defining masterpiece.
+It likely is the most famous Mannerist (late Renaissance) sculpture in existence.